Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: RET in nonreciprocal media

-where we have additionally assumed real dipole moments.
-This formula, valid for both reciprocal and non-reciprocal media, will be the basis of the inverse design discussed in the remainder of this article.
-Before that, there is one more interesting non-reciprocal property of \eqref{rateNonRecipAnalytic} worth mentioning.
+which we shall use later when taking the reciprocal limits of nonreciprocal quantities.
 Multiplying out the modulus-square we have;

-Using the reciprocity property \eqref{rateNonRecipAnalytic}, we can directly compare this to the rate of interaction $\Gamma^\mathrm{R}$ for reciprocal media;
+Using the reciprocity property \eqref{reciprocityWithVectors}, we can directly compare this to the rate of interaction $\Gamma^\mathrm{R}$ for reciprocal media;

 with the difference lying in the first bracketed term.
 This rate has a neat physical interpretation when read from right to left: the donor dipole relaxes ($\dD^\downarrow$), transmits its energy to the acceptor dipole [$\G^*(\rA,\rD,\omega_\mathrm{D})$], which excites ($\dA^\uparrow$), and then the reverse process happens.
-Such an interpretation cannot be made for the rate \eqref{gammaExpandedNR} in non-reciprocal media.
+Such an interpretation cannot be made for the rate \eqref{gammaExpandedNR} in nonreciprocal media.
 In other words, while the form of the matrix element \eqref{eq:MfiNRSimp} remains unchanged in terms of $\G$, its modulus square appearing in Fermi's Golden Rule (and therefore the rate) cannot be simplified and interpreted in the same way as for reciprocal media.
-The off-resonant part of the introduced matrix element formula \eqref{matrixElementFull} will be investigated in detail elsewhere.